Karl Sims: Biography

 Sims received an Emmy Award in 2019 for outstanding achievement in engineering development.
 In 1998, he was awarded a MacArthur Fellowship.
 He has won two Golden Nicas at Prix Ars Electronica, in 1991 and in 1992.
 He has also received honors from Imagina, the National Computer Graphics Association, the Berlin Video Festival, NICOGRAPH, Images du Futur, and other festivals.

+He is married to MIT professor Pattie Maes.